defijesus/onchain-catan/README.md

   **Description:** Player never ends his own turn, other players end up spending more gas; **Severity** Low; **Fix:** Use gelato/MEV and a shared player balance to pay all gas fees, effectively socializing the gameplay gas fees between players involved.
 Increases reliance on 3rd party & increases effective gas costs;

 ## Future development
-- all of the tests are needed (had no time to write proper tests unfortunately)
+- all of the tests are needed (had no time to write proper tests unfortunately, feel free to check my work at Aave governance to see all my testing skills)
 - add all code related to signature validation
 - Matchmaking & ELO (TODO)
 - Betting games (TODO)